 The practice also provides a balanced complement to more intense physical activities, making it a popular choice among athletes and fitness enthusiasts.
 In essence, Yin Yoga is for anyone looking to enhance their flexibility, cultivate mindfulness, and foster a deep sense of inner calm.

-What health conditions is Yin Yoga beneficial for?
+What is Yin Yoga beneficial for?

 Who can practice Yin Yoga?